 There's also the question of the GPU.
 Historically, recording and editing audio didn't utilise many graphics card resources, unlike 3D design and video editing.
 Things are more complicated these days as some audio software is GPU-accelerated.
 It's also a factor should you require additional displays.

-Best portable Mac for musicians: MacBook Pro
+Best MacBook for musicians: MacBook Pro

-Best Mac for musicians on a budget: Mac mini
+Best Mac for musicians: Mac mini

 It's small, quiet, and great connectivity options, along with an additional audio-in port (although musicians typically prefer using USB audio interfaces).

 The Mac mini is currently available with the M1 chip and 256GB SSD for just £699/$699.
 There's also a 512GB model for £899/$899.
 Double the RAM to 16GB, for another £200/$200.

 If funds are low, the Mac mini is a great choice for making music - as long as you are using Apple's own software, such as Logic Pro.
 Be mindful that with a Mac mini you'll also need to buy a display, keyboard and mouse.

 Here are the best prices for that £899/$899 Mac mini: